pmboutet/fr-template-build/doc/doc/pages/opportunity.rst

 https://help.salesforce.com/s/articleView?id=sfdo.NPSP_Create_Soft_Credits.htm&type=5
 Adjust the search layout of finding a soft credit

-TODO FAB - related list
-RD field read only
-affiliations
- remove all new expect from where this is supposed too

-Account soft credit is partial… What to do with that ?

 TODO DOC APSYNERGY - Recurring Donation
 TODO DOC APSYNERGY - Enable Recurring Donation Change Log Data space considerations